Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 This walkthough gives you a sequence of concepts to understand when working with syntax languages.
 Each section in the walkthough provides a brief overview along with links to other documentation topics that give detailed information about the related subject.

+> [!TIP]
+> The **Sample Browser** application included with our installer includes a series of *Getting Started QuickStarts* for building a custom language with full source code and a working sample for each step.

 ## Understanding Language Concepts

 A syntax language is an object implementing [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) that can be assigned to an [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument) to provide language-specific functionality for the document.
 This functionality can be anything from word-break finding to lexing/parsing, all available via registered services.
 Multiple syntax languages can be created so that different documents can each receive different functionality.